 Street Medicine is something different.

 Instead of waiting for patients to come into the healthcare world, we meet people where they are.
 We grab our stethoscopes, put on our backpacks, and go to our neighbors who are never going to come to a clinic on their own.
-We provide free medical care to anyone.
+We provide free medical care to anyone often visiting local parks, women's shelters, and shelters for our unhoused neighbors.

-LLU Street Medicine can't operate without physicians and licensed providers (nurse practitioners, physician assistants, and licensed resident physcians).
-Currenlty, a shortage of providers is the only factor limiting the number of our outreaches.
+LLU Street Medicine can't operate without physicians and licensed providers (nurse practitioners, physician assistants, pharmacists, and licensed resident physicians).
+Currently, a shortage of providers is the only factor limiting the number of our outreaches.
 The ministry is an important educational experience for students as they develop life-altering (and sometimes career-altering) compassion for our marginalized neighbors.
-By volunteering as a provider, you're not just giving your own time - you're enabling 6-12 students to serve who couldn't participate without you.
+By volunteering as a provider, you're not just giving your own time - you're enabling 6-12 students to engage in interprofessional education and collaboration, practice their clinical skills, improve their communication skills with patients and colleagues, and to serve our community.
+Our students couldn't participate without you.

 If you are a licensed provider interested in volunteering with us, we would love to hear from you.
 We hope to have you join us on an outreach in the near future!

-To volunteer or for any questions, please contact Esther Jeon (firstname.lastname@example.org)
+To volunteer or for any questions, please contact the Street Medicine directors Esther and Jadelyn at email@example.com

 How Students can Volunteer

 Are you a student interested in applying your education to your community?
 We would love to have you join us.
-(At the request of the Loma Linda University School of Medicine, first year medical students are unable to participate at this time.)
 Before participating in an outreach, volunteers must complete the following items:

-1. Attend orientation meeting for your program at the beginning of the academic year.
+1. Attend orientation meeting for your program at the beginning of the academic year or contact Street Medicine directors Esther Gow Lee and Jadelyn Bautista at firstname.lastname@example.org to set up an orientation.

 2. Complete the Risk Waiver Form.
-Contact Nick Eckert (email@example.com) or Levi Evans (firstname.lastname@example.org) for the form.
+Contact the Street Medicine directors Esther Gow Lee and Jadelyn Bautista at email@example.com for the form.
 Sign and turn in to Gaby Kunze or Karen Schiller in the School of Medicine's Dean Office in the Coleman Student Pavilion.

-3. Email Nick Eckert or Levi Evans and cc Gaby Kunze or Karen Schiller to notify us that you have submitted the form.
+3. Email Directors and cc Gaby Kunze or Karen Schiller to notify us that you have submitted the form.

 After submitting your form, you will be added to the volunteer email list.
 You will be notified of the upcoming outreaches on a weekly basis.
 Volunteer slots are filled on a first-come, first-served basis.